Healthy Aging Alberta Systems Map

 Why should I use it?

-The CBSS Systems Map is an organic tool that can be used by CBSS organizations to facilitate the understanding of the sector, and their position in it.
+The CBSS Systems Map is an organic tool that can be used by CBSS organizations to facilitate the understanding of the sector and its position in it.
 Some noted examples are:

-- Organizations can use the map as a visual representation of their connections to share with their funders or external stakeholders.
+- Organizations can use the map to visually represent their connections to share with their funders or external stakeholders.

-- Organizations can use the map to see which new relationships can be built through seeing the connections and work that other organizations are doing and making or requesting an introduction.
+- Organizations can use the map to see which new relationships can be built by seeing the connections and work other organizations are doing and making or requesting an introduction.

-- The work that an organization undertakes with seniors may complement work done by other organizations in their community, region, or elsewhere in the province.
+- The work an organization undertakes with seniors may complement work done by other organizations in their community, region, or province.
 The CBSS Systems Map is a simple tool to illustrate this alignment.

 If you have questions or would like to add information to the CBSS Systems Map, please contact your Healthy Aging Alberta Regional Community Developer (RCD).